1973–74 Paris Saint-Germain FC season

-The 1973–74 season was the 4th season of Paris Saint-Germain FC.
-PSG played most of their home league matches at the Stade Georges Lefèvre, but also occasionally at the Parc des Princes and the Stade Jean-Bouin, with an average attendance of 4,087 spectators per match.
-The club's president was Daniel Hechter and the team's manager was Robert Vicot.
-Jean-Pierre Dogliani was the team captain.
-PSG finished second in Division 2, were promoted to Division 1 after winning the promotion play-offs, and reached the quarter-finals of the Coupe de France.
-Jean-Pierre Dogliani was the club's top scorer this season with 17 goals, 16 of them in the league.
+The 1973–74 season was the 4th season in the history of Paris Saint-Germain FC.
+PSG played most of their home league matches at the Stade Georges Lefèvre, while occasionally hosting fixtures at the Parc des Princes and the Stade Jean-Bouin, attracting an average of 4,087 spectators per match.
+The club's president was Daniel Hechter, and the team was managed by Robert Vicot, with Jean-Pierre Dogliani serving as captain.
+PSG finished second in Ligue 2, achieving promotion to Ligue 1 in the play-offs, and reached the quarter-finals of the Coupe de France.
+Dogliani was the team's top scorer, netting 17 goals in all competitions, including 16 in the league.

+Players

+Squad

+Players who featured in at least one official match for the club.